wpo365/wpo365-login/README.txt

 == Upgrade Notice ==

-When upgrading from version 5.3 to 6 please make sure to review the following configuration options:
+When upgrading from version 5.3 to 6.x please make sure to review the following configuration options:

 - Azure AD - Your (own) domain
 - Azure AD - Default domain
 - Integration - Enable token service
 - Integration - Check nonce
-- Erros - [all]
+- Errors - [all]

 == Changelog ==

+= 6.1 =
+* Change: Removed the (Redux) WPO365 Option for scope
+* Change: Support for Azure AD v2.0 authentication and access token requests (preview, more information will follow in a separate upcoming post)
+* Change: Updated the access token (AJAX) service API to support Azure AD v2.0 scope based token requests
+* Change: Authorization, access and refresh codes and tokens are now stored as JSON encoded classes
+* Change: Previously deprecated methods have been removed (other / third party plugins and apps must integrate using the API now)

 = 6.0 =
 * Change: A configuration option has been added to always redirect a user to a designated page upon signin into the website